xydxydxyd1/myblog/blog/source/_drafts/Understanding-directory-permissions-in-Linux.md

 My speculation on the reasoning behind this design is that the cwd's goal is to make **path resolution** easier for the user, and because any path from a cwd without *search* will be rejected, a cwd without *search* is pointless.

-Path resolution is the act of resolving a pathname to a file. ([`man 7 path_resolution`](https://www.man7.org/linux/man-pages/man7/path_resolution.7.html)
+Path resolution is the act of resolving a pathname to a file.
+The aspect of path resolution relevant to us is the access control: if any non-final component of the path doesn't have *search*, then an `EACCESS` error is returned.
+This makes
+sense: a non-final directory not having search means that its child component's inode cannot be accessed, rendering the path invalid.([`man 7 path_resolution`](https://www.man7.org/linux/man-pages/man7/path_resolution.7.html)

+One of the two types of path resolution, relative path resolution, begins at the cwd.
+As such, any relative path will have its cwd as a non-final component.
+Given this, if the cwd does not have *search*, then any relative path will be invalid.
+As such, it makes sense to not allow cwd to be without *search*.

 ## Interesting cases